public-awesome/docs/guides/stargaze-studio/interact-with-a-collection/execute-messages.md

 * **Airdrop Tokens**

-Takes a CSV file that contains Stargaze addresses and airdrops a token for each address.
+Takes a CSV file that contains Stargaze addresses and airdrops the specified number of tokens for each address.

 The expected file is a simple .csv file where each line consists of one Stargaze address then a comma followed by the number of tokens to airdrop.
 The file should look like the following: